hyosung11/Launch-School/Courses/journal.md

 13:35 Good SPOT Study Session with Josh.
 Getting better at writing algorithms and turning the algorithms into good code.

 16:05 Developing my problem-solving and coding skills simultaneously and I'm having fun doing it.

+## 20211105 금요일

+08:53 I had diarrhea and I think it's from the coffee.
+Has it gone bad?